Sponsored by Tokyo Metropolitan Government

 First and foremost, visitors flock to Asakusa to see Sensoji Temple, the oldest standing temple in all of Tokyo.
 The original temple was founded in 645 AD, and it has grown to be one of the most important temples in Japan.
 The relatively compact temple grounds are packed with historic buildings, food stalls and souvenir offerings.

 The entrance to the temple grounds at Kaminarimon Gate features an enormous, red traditional lantern.
 As you pass under the gate you’ll enter into a lively marketplace called Nakamise-dori.
 The street leads all the way up to the main temple and is filled with sweets and food sellers, including Kibi dango (soft skewered mochi) and senbei (rice crackers).
 You’ll also find shops selling trinkets, Tokyo souvenirs, and traditional garments and items.
 As you reach the end of Nakamise-dori you’ll be greeted by the entrance to Sensoji Temple, where you can experience incense purification and purchase o-mikuji (fortunes).

-Sensoji also boast the impressive five-storied pagoda to the left of Sensoji’s main building.
-On the right, you’ll be able to make-out Skytree in the distance.
+Sensoji also boasts an impressive five-storied pagoda to the left of Sensoji’s main building.
+On the right, you’ll be able to make out Skytree in the distance.
 Like Shiba Park, Asakusa offers this unique fusion of Tokyo’s modern present and its authentic past.

 As you take in these historic and innovative Tokyo attractions, make sure to make full use of various kinds of free wifi in Tokyo.
 These free services are there to make your visit as convenient and comfortable as possible.